MaxLangleyIV/Exercise-Tracker-App/README.md

  12. Allow user to purchase the app to remove advertisements.

 Specifications:

 Utilize ROOM database for client records and predefined exercises, routines and schedules.
+Utilize Android Jetpack Compose for responsive native ui.